 Table 6.4 of the report identifies levels of contamination below which no cleanup would occur based on a 1 mSv/yr dose, for resident farmer, urban resident, and industrial/commercial exposure pathways, and for 95th and 50th confidence intervals.
-The NCRP report recommends cleanup choices based on a dose range of 1 mSv/yr to 20 mSv/yr (100 mrem to 2000 mrem/yr) and indicates that one just scale up the values in Table 6.4, which are based on 1mSv/yr, to be obtain the concentrations for the 20 mSv/yr limit.
+The NCRP report recommends cleanup choices based on a dose range of 1 mSv/yr to 20 mSv/yr (100 mrem to 2000 mrem/yr) and indicates that one just scale up the values in Table 6.4 for the 20 mSv/yr limit.